lomnom/VidPlay/README.md

 - ^`fps`: fps stated in video header
 - ^`Cms`: ms that the viewer should be displaying
 - ^`Rms`: ms that the viewer is actually displaying
-- ^`Render`: Time taken to proccess frame from rgb to xterm
+- ^`preccess`: Time taken to proccess frame from rgb to xterm
 - ^`Project`: Time taken to display frame on terminal
 - ^`error`: error in previous frame's delay
-- `greynessTresh`: grayscaling
+- `greynessTresh`: greyness treshold before pixels are greyscaled
-- `brightnessTresh`: treshold before pixels are greyscaled
+- `brightnessTresh`: brightness treshold before pixels are greyscaled
 - `gsBlack`: if blackened colored pixles are turned to greyscale
 - ^`paused`: if video is paused
 ## Features